xFuture603/xfuture-blog/src/pages/2020/01/01/stick_with_goal_oriented_people/index.md

 author: Daniel Uhlmann
 ---

 Foreword: Before you invest your time to read this article (thanks in advance) I want to clarify that this is not an article related to those "x daily habits successful people have".
-Moreover this article is related to
+Moreover this article is related to thoughts and facts why it can have a positive impact for you to work / spend time with goal-oriented people.

 ##Why I come up with such a topic